-The Residential Property Tax Exemption Application form and a Guide are available each year from HRM Customer Service Centers, the HRM Call Centre, the HRM Financial Services Department and on this website.
+The Residential Property Tax Exemption Application form and a Guide are available each year from Customer Service Centers, the Corporate Call Centre, the Financial Services Department and on this website.
 Each year an advertisement is placed in the newspaper to inform the public that the program is open for applications.

 A copy of this must be submitted with your application form as confirmation of income is required.

 Notice of Assessment: This is the form that Canada Customs and Revenue Agency sends back to you after you have filed income tax for the year.

 This form states your total income and whether or not you owe Canada Customs and Revenue Agency money or are receiving a refund.
 If you do not have a copy of your Notice of Assessment from Canada Customs and Revenue Agency, you can call 1-800-959-8281 and have one sent to you.

 Note: This is not your Notice of Assessment for your property, and is not the Notice of Assessment for GST Rebate, or your Tax Summary, or your child tax credit amount.